AntonioFasano/BloomR/README.md

 BloomR
 ======

-*Portable R for Bloomberg*
+*Portable R for Bloomberg and Thomson Reuters Eikon*

-BloomR is a portable R distribution reshaped in order to get, manipulate and run models against Bloomberg data.
+BloomR is a portable R distribution reshaped in order to get, manipulate and run models against Bloomberg or Thomson Reuters Eikon data.

 __Focus on  Data__

 <!-- Peace of mind  -->

-Connecting R and Bloomberg is difficult and time consuming.
-BloomR has no learning curve: extract its files on your USB flash disk, plug it into any Bloomberg terminal where you have access and you are done.
+Connecting R and Bloomberg or Eikon is difficult and time consuming.
+BloomR has no learning curve: extract its files on your USB flash disk, plug it into any Bloomberg or Eikon terminal where you have access and you are done.
-If you prefer to copy BloomR files on your Bloomberg terminal, that's fine too.
+If you prefer to copy BloomR files on your Bloomberg or Eikon terminal, that's fine too.

 __Work with Data__

 <!-- Work Straight with data  -->

-BloomR has a number of functions to easily get and manipulate Bloomberg data: for example, with a single line of code you can get the  historical data from all members of a given index in R _xts_ format.
+BloomR has a number of functions to easily get and manipulate Bloomberg or Eikon data: for example, with a single line of code you can get the  historical data from all members of a given index in R _xts_ format.
 To save you time, BloomR functions can work in bulk with many tickers together, possibly  grouped in categories that you define, representing your portfolios, sectors, etc.

-__Visualize and Communicate your Research__
+__Visualise and Communicate your Research__

 BloomR can save the output of your models in spreadsheet format and can produce template based reports in HTML or PDF format.
 You may also want to export model plots as figures for your presentation.